 You do not need to know what these are right now (if you are new), but it is probably worth thinking about them ‘just in case’ you continue to learn the instrument.
 These tunings are always taken from the top string down to the bottom while you are holding the ukulele.

-– Baritone Ukulele Tuning : D, G, B, E. Guitar players will probably note that this tuning is similar to the last four strings on the guitar.
+Baritone Ukulele Tuning: D, G, B, E. Guitar players will note that this tuning is similar to the last four strings on the guitar.

 Many people who play ukulele play guitar.
-It is important to note that the strings are not in tone order.
+When you learn how to tune a ukulele, please note that the strings are not in tone order.
 In most cases, the G note is going to be higher pitched than the C and E. This is because it helps to keep the movement on the fretboard down to the absolute minimum.
 Basically, you get a more even tone like this.
 Some people will drop down the G tone, but this is not that common.
 If you are new to the instrument, then don’t worry about using a Low G.

 How To Tune A Ukulele Fast And Easy